Fertility Acupuncture Melbourne

 For women, this may be a test for blocked fallopian tubes, a pelvic exam or laparoscopy, and a blood test.
 For men, this may be a sperm test, blood test, andrology check and a physical examination.

-At Qi Medicine, our fertility acupuncturist do not follow a one size fits all approach.
+At Qi Medicine, our fertility acupuncturists do not follow a one-size-fits-all approach.

 We understand that everyone’s needs and medical conditions are different.
 Because of this, we do all we can to find the best treatment method for every couple.